-30% - Assignments (minimum 2) such as home work, problem solving, quiz, literature survey, seminar, term-project etc.
+30% - Assignments (minimum 2) such as home work, problem solving, quiz, literature survey, seminar, term-project etc. 20% - Regularity in the class

-Part A (20 marks) - Five Short answer questions of 4 marks each.
-All questions are compulsory.
-There should be at least one question from each module and not more than two questions from any module.

-Part B (80 Marks) - Candidates have to answer one full question (question may contain subdivisions), out of the two from each module.
+Examination duration: 3 hoursMaximum Total Marks: 100The question paper shall consist of 2 parts.Part A (20 marks) - Ten Short answer questions of 2 marks each.
+All questions are compulsory.There should be at least one question from each modulePart B (80 Marks) - Candidates have to answer one full question (question may contain sub- divisions),out of the two from each module.
 Each question carries 20 marks.